3.10 Educational Computing

 Computer technology plays a critical role in the medical education program.
-Through the MyCourses web portal, students are provided with a rich array of educational materials and course information.
+In AY16, new platforms are being added to the existing MyCourses and eCommons platforms.

-MyCourses, the School's educational web portal, provides a single access point to all educational materials used in the New Pathway and HST preclerkship curricula, including class schedules, handouts, syllabi, discussion forums, exams, lecture videos, slide images, and other resources that support the learning of medicine.
+MyCourses, the School's educational web portal, provides a single access point to all educational materials used in the current New Pathway (Year II) and HST (Years I and II) preclerkship curricula, including class schedules, handouts, syllabi, discussion forums, exams, lecture videos, slide images, and other resources that support the learning of medicine.
 In addition, many of the resources available through MyCourses are also available in a format accessible by portable, hand-held devices.